 - Cover your head with a hat.

-Each day after spending time outside, examine your clothes, skin, scalp, and hair for ticks.
-Buddy-up with a friend to check each other's difficult-to-see areas, such as behind the ears, the head, and the back.
+After spending time outside, examine your clothes, skin, scalp, and hair for ticks.
+Buddy up with a friend to check each other's difficult-to-see areas, such as the head, the back, and behind the ears.
 It takes approximately 36 hours for an attached deer tick to infect someone.
 If you spot a tick, remove it right away.
-Use fine-pointed tweezers to securely grab onto the tick's head or mouthparts (where it's attached to the skin), and carefully detach the whole tick without breaking it apart.
+How?
+The CDC recommends using fine-pointed tweezers to securely grab onto the tick's head or mouthparts (where it's attached to the skin), and carefully detach the whole tick without breaking it apart.
 Next, kill the tick by putting it in an alcohol-filled container, and then throw it away.
 Afterwards, cleanse and disinfect your hands, tweezers, and bitten skin.
-Avoid using petroleum jelly, burning the tick, or using other irritants to help dislodge it — all of which may increase your risk of infection.
-If bitten, quickly see a health care provider for diagnosis and treatment.
+Avoid using petroleum jelly, burning the tick, or using other irritants to attempt to dislodge it — all of which may increase your risk of infection.
+If bitten, you might want to quickly see a health care provider for possible assessment and treatment (if necessary).